nodejs/node-addon-api/README.md

 every year there will be a new major which drops support for the Node.js LTS version which has gone out of service.

 The oldest Node.js version supported by the current version of node-addon-api is Node.js 22.x.
+The minimum supported C++ standard follows that of the oldest supported Node.js release line.
+The current version therefore requires C++17 or later.

 ## Badges